 In this research line I investigate factors influencing the visual perception of faces, with a focus on stereotypes and emotions.

 This research line is the centre of my PhD project.
-We will investigate how we can leverage social norms to reduce prejudice in lab, online, and field settings.
+Here I investigate how changes in our social, cultural, and physical environment lead to changes in implicit bias.